jennahamlin/tinselR/README.md

 <hr>

-**Known issues as August 18, 2020**
+**Known issues as September 23, 2020**

-- Unable to remove the very first placed annotation.
-As is, a user can place annotations and then step them back one by one.
-However, when only two annotations are visible both will be removed.
-Then when the user 'visulizaes the tree' again and attempts to add annotations, the first placed annotation remains.

-- Need to develop a check for overlap annotations and when they are the same locaiton, move the newest out by X distance
+- If users add one annotation and then remove that annotation then unable to download the image and this error is produced ' [[: subscript out of bounds'

+- If tip labels are selected and do not overlap but overlap via mrca (node) then overlap in annotations occurs

+- If user uploads tree and genetic distance matrix and then annotates the tree, error pops up if user then tries to upload a meta data file.

 **Tinsel has been tested with**
-* R version 3.6.0 (2019-04-26)
+* R version 3.6.0